ChaosDynamix/Arcadia/_includes/system/system_boot-loader.md

 ## Setup the Boot loader

-### Install GRUB on the device{% if scenario.has_raid %}s{% endif %}

 ### Install GRUB package

 #### UEFI

-Efibootmgr is a userspace application used to modify the UEFI Boot Manager.
-This application can create and destroy boot entries, change the boot order, change the next running boot option, and more.

 ```
 $ pacman -S grub efibootmgr
 ```

+Efibootmgr is a userspace application used to modify the UEFI Boot Manager.
+This application can create and destroy boot entries, change the boot order, change the next running boot option, and more.
+{: .fs-3}

 #### BIOS
 ```
 $ pacman -S grub
 ```